TJ-Solergibert/tj-solergibert.github.io/content/post/3d-parallelism/index.md

 Those times when it was possible to fit an entire model on a single GPU are long gone.
 Although in recent years we have seen VRAM on GPUs reach up to 120GB, this is still not enough to accommodate state-of-the-art models that require dozens of these GPUs.
 This is why techniques have emerged to deal with these immense models, capable of leveraging large infrastructures by dividing the work among thousands of GPUs.

-For the training of these models, there are mainly two approaches:
+For training such large models, there are mainly two approaches:
 - **[FSDP](https://pytorch.org/docs/stable/fsdp.html#torch.distributed.fsdp.FullyShardedDataParallel)** (PyTorch) & **[DeepSpeed](https://github.com/microsoft/DeepSpeed)** (Microsoft).
 These strategies shard the model layers across several devices.
 In order to solve the problem of the pipeline bubble (we will expand on this in [Section 3](#pp)), each device acts as an independent data parallel group, which leads to an increase in communications.
 This is not a problem when conducting experiments on a single node since communications are very fast, but when using multiple nodes, the performance decreases significantly.
 How much it decreases depends on the networking of the cluster, but generally, it is not fast enough compared to the speed at which GPUs process the data.

   > 🚨 There are several scaling studies of these strategies.
 It is important to pay attention to the networking and hardware they report and compare it with that of your cluster (with [this nccl test](https://github.com/TJ-Solergibert/MN5-Distributed-PyTorch?tab=readme-ov-file#nccl-network-benchmark), for example) to predict the performance of this strategy.